Aluminé : Day Horseback Tour with Traditional Roast

 About this experience

-Discover a Unique Horseback Riding Tour in Aluminé
+Discover a Unique Horseback Riding Experience in Aluminé

-This experience invites you to explore unspoiled landscapes on a private property that preserves the native flora and fauna of Patagonia.
-With small groups of up to 5 people, you will enjoy personalized tours, adapted to the weather of the day, to experience nature at its best.
-It is suitable for all levels, making it a perfect opportunity to disconnect and connect with the environment in a safe and authentic environment.
-Experience a unique and natural adventure on horseback!
+This adventure invites you to explore untouched landscapes within a private property that preserves the native wildlife and flora of Patagonia.
+With small groups of up to 6 people, you’ll enjoy personalized routes adapted to the day’s weather conditions, allowing you to experience nature at its finest.
+It’s suitable for all skill levels, making it the perfect opportunity to disconnect and immerse yourself in a safe and authentic environment.

 Available options